SeleniumHQ/www.seleniumhq.org/src/main/rst/05_selenium_rc.rst

 you may still run your Selenium tests against a browser of your choosing by using the "\*custom" run-mode (i.e. in place of \*firefox or \*iexplore) when your test application starts the browser.
-With this, you pass in the path to the browsers executable within the API call as follows.
+With this, you pass in the path to the browsers executable within the API call.
 This can also be done from the Server in interactive mode.

 .. code-block:: bash